-We wake up and put a pot of coffee on get to work and then stop for lunch around midday.
+We wake up and put a pot of coffee on, get to work and then stop for lunch around midday.
 We sit at the kitchen counter and look at the palm trees outside of our window.
 I have eaten more beans, rice, corn tortillas and avocado in 3-months than the last 30-years combined.
-After lunch it's back to work for a few more hours.
+After lunch, it's back to work for a few more hours.

-A few days a week we stroll into the center of the "town" and stock up on fresh made corn tortillas, pork from the butchers, and veg from the local booths.
+A few days a week we stroll into the center of the "town" and stock up on freshly made corn tortillas, pork from the butchers, and veg from the local booths.
 Some days we work from a cafe or beachfront bar.
-At five or six in the afternoon we usually close the laptops and go for a jog or a swim in the clear Caribbean waters.
+At five or six in the afternoon, we usually close the laptops and go for a jog or a swim in the clear Caribbean waters.
 Some nights we'll work some more but we also read more and have played about 300 hands of Gin.

 I chat with our Head of Sales using Google messenger throughout my morning and his afternoon.
 We use Join Me for conference calls or to onboard customers.
 If we need to chat, he'll ring me on my Mexican cellphone or I'll call a local teleconference number.
 As things pick up steam, we'll probably give this Slack thing a go.

 Our new routine has us eating better and exercising more.
 I've probably lost 15 pounds in 2 months and feel much better.
 I'm drinking much less.
 I'm sleeping better than I have in years.
 When you are working on a startup it is easy to forget about your health.
-For us, a change of venue has helped us turn a corner health wise.
+For us, a change of venue has helped us turn a corner health-wise.

 And I've grown a ridiculous beard.

 We are not as productive as we would be working in an office but we don't really want to be.

 People work too hard in Ireland.
 In the US, they work twice as hard.
 In Silicon Valley... well, I don't think it's healthy.
 We aim to get in 5-7 hours of good work a day and then enjoy our surroundings.